Top 7 Things to Do on Isabela Island, Galapagos

 1 – 3h

 I hope you found this guide useful and have gotten some ideas on what to do on Isabela Island.
 I’ve tried including a mixture of budget activities and more expensive tours, but as you can see, you don’t need to be rich to enjoy the Galapagos Islands.
-While here, I also highly recommend that you visit San Cristobal (click here to find out what to do there).
+If you’re not convinced yet, check out my budget guide to visiting the Galapagos Islands.
+While here, I also highly recommend that you visit San Cristobal (click here to find out what to do there) and Santa Cruz.

 If you have been to Isabela or are planning on going, please leave a comment.
 I appreciate any feedback.
 What did you do and what did you enjoy?
 Did the Sierra Negra volcano change after the recent eruption in June?